Beware of Dog

 About the Author(s)

 Melissa Crawley has a Ph.D. in media studies and is the author of two books on television and popular culture.
 She is a member of the Television Critics Association and writes the syndicated newspaper column “Stay Tuned.”
-She lives in Hawaii.
+She lives in Lake Oswego, Oregon.

-Brian Patrick Duggan is the author of numerous articles on canine history which have been published in AKC Family Dog, AKC Gazette, Sighthound Review, Show Sight, The Private Journey, and Greasy Grass: The Journal of the Custer Battlefield Historical & Museum Association.
-He is a retired university technology educator and an active American Kennel Club judge.
+Brian Patrick Duggan is a canine historian and author of several books and numerous articles about dogs in history.
+He is a retired university technology educator and an American Kennel Club judge.

 Bibliographic Details